-My principal research interest is the mathematical modeling of complex biological systems.
+Mathematical modeling of complex biological systems.
 One aspect is pattern formation (such as swarming/clustering behaviour of cells and other microorganisms).
 The second aspect is modelling the internal dynamics of cells and their interactions with the environment.
 The latter orchestrates collective behaviour at the macroscopic scale, giving rise to phase transitions, signalling dramatic changes in immune response, from containment to uncontrolled spread of infection.
 The mechanisms of interest are chemotaxis and electrotaxis, and I am collaborating with Dr Francis Lin's group (Univ.
 Of Manitoba, Physics) to complement their single-cell experimental studies.
 I have formulated a delay model for chemotactic memory through G-protein activation, by coupling the dynamics inside and on the surface of the cell with the extracellular environment.
-Also, we are formulating a electro-hydrodynamical model to attempt to explain proton currents and cytoplasmic streaming inside of cells, based on experiments on behaviour of individual cells in an electric field.

-A separate interest is in close binary star systems, and developing a model for stellar winds in subdwarf B-type binary systems, in order to explain observational data on orbital period changes in these systems.
+Close binary star systems.
+(1) I am developing a model for stellar winds in subdwarf B-type binary systems, in order to explain observational data on orbital period changes in these systems.
 This work is in collaboration with Dr. D. Kilkenny (Univ.
 Western Cape, South Africa) and Dr. A.E.
 Lynas-Gray (Univ. of Oxford, UK), and a continuation of a project on the effects of stellar winds arising from the late-type secondary in these systems caused by irradiation by the hot subdwarf primary component.
 We are attempting to model the interaction of the wind with the magnetic field of the secondary, to try to explain the observed period changes in these systems, several of which cannot be explained by other mechanisms (e.g., Applegate mechanism, exoplanets, gravitational radiation).